 HEPA stands for high-efficiency particulate air.
 It is an air filter efficiency standard.
-However, there is a big difference between HEPA, HEPA like HEPA style or HEPA type filters.
-Some manufacturers even use 99% HEPA at labeling their filters.
+However, there is a big difference between HEPA, HEPA-like HEPA style, or HEPA type filters.
+Some manufacturers even use 99% HEPA in labeling their filters.
 Some of them are also calling their filters HEPA and don’t pass the tests.
-That’s why many brands who do pass a HEPA test now use the True HEPA filter label.
+That’s why many brands that do pass a HEPA test now use the True HEPA filter label.
 The only reason for that is that there are many false HEPA claims.

 Who Invented the HEPA Filter?

-Germans used first HEPA filters during World War II.
-British army found a HEPA filter inside one of the German gas masks.
+Germans used the first HEPA filters during World War II.
+The British army found a HEPA filter inside one of the German gas masks.
 Brits reproduced it and started mass production.
 However, a True HEPA filter was tested and developed in the 1940s.
 The Manhattan Project was working on catching airborne radioactive contaminants.
-After a decade in the 1950s, a first trademark was registered and commercialized.
+After a decade in the 1950s, the first trademark was registered and commercialized.

 How Do HEPA Filters Work?

-HEPA filters are capturing particles that are entering the filtration device.
+HEPA filters capture particles that are entering the filtration device.
 Most of them use fans to suck air and filter it that way.
 Once particles get into the system, it is up to the HEPA filter to catch them.
 A True HEPA filter is capable of capturing 99.97% of airborne particles down to 0.3 microns.
-In the European Union standards are put at 99.95%.
+In the European Union, standards are put at 99.95%.

-When particles go into the HEPA filter, there are four ways of capturing.
+When particles go into the HEPA filter, there are four ways of capturing them.